Chapter 9 Performance Measures

 )

-If we recalculate performance measures for all of our estimators with respect to the ATE_person estimand, the bias and RMSE of our estimators will shift but the standard errors will stay the same as in previous performance calculations using the school-level average effect:
+If we recalculate performance measures for all of our estimators with respect to the ATE_person estimand, the bias and RMSE of our estimators will shift, although the standard errors will stay the same.

 performance_person_ATE <-